f0nzie/rTorch.old/cran-comments.md

    number of items to replace is not a multiple of replacement length

-## do not use print/cat to write information to the console
+## do not use print/cat to write information to the console. `DONE!`
 You write information messages to the console that cannot be easily suppressed.
 Instead of `print()/cat()` rather use `message()/warning()`  or `if(verbose)cat(..)` if you really have to write text to the console.